Agege bread

-Agege Bread, is a sweet, yeasted white wheat bread originally from Agege in Lagos State, Nigeria.
+Agege bread is a sweet, yeasted white wheat bread originally from Agege in Lagos State, Nigeria.
 Agege bread is commonly baked in lidded rectangular metal pans, similar to a Pullman loaf.
 Agege bread spread in popularity from Agege to other parts of the country, where it is commonly sold by street vendors and in markets.
+The bread was introduced to Nigeria by Amos Stanley Wynter Shackleford, a Jamaican who migrated to Lagos in the 20th century.
+It was later revived in the 1960s by Alhaji Ayokunnu.